 As a distance learning university with a large and diverse student body, the FernUniversität in Hagen integrates international components into its study programs on the basis of its blended learning concept, providing its students with a number of diverse options for gaining international experience.
 Examples include summer schools and English-language modules, in some cases offered in collaboration with other institutions.
 Example projects and experiences at the FernUniversität are regularly presented at various events.

-On the basis of these projects, the FernUniversität's International Office has compiled a set of guidelines to provide information and support for teaching staff interested in setting up a joint digital or blended learning unit with international partners.
+Based on nine international/blended teaching projects, the FernUniversität in Hagen, in close collaboration with our dedicated teaching staff, has compiled a set of guidelines to provide information and support for teaching staff interested in setting up a joint digital or blended learning unit with international partners.
 For more information about and support with international teaching collaborations at the FernUniversität, please do not hesitate to contact the International Office.

 The FernUniversität offers its study programs worldwide.
 Not only do students receive study materials delivered directly to their homes, they can also take exams from almost anywhere in the world.
 In addition, the FernUniversität’s regional and study centers in Austria and Hungary, as well as the service on demand structures in Switzerland, offer local support.